-Review the attached feasibility study (Attachment 1) on SCP expansion and recommend that the Board make a determination that expansion to Unincorporated Lake County, the City of Clearlake, and the City of Lakeport (collectively all of Lake County) is consistent with Policy D-4 (Attachment 2).
-In making that determination, the Board will be starting a 60-day waiting period to allow SCP member cities and counties to individually review and socialize the feasibility study's findings with their own jurisdictions with the intent of voting in the August 2025 Board meeting on a resolution to make a formal offer of service.
+Review the attached feasibility study (Attachment 1) on SCP expansion and make a determination that expansion to Unincorporated Lake County, the City of Clearlake, and the City of Lakeport (collectively all of Lake County) is consistent with Policy D-4 (Attachment 2).

+In making this determination, the Board will be setting an intention to offer service at the August 2025 SCP Board meeting.
+The 60-day waiting period between this vote and a formal offer of service allows each of SCP's existing member cities and counties an opportunity to review the feasibility study's findings with their jurisdictions.